Trousers as women's clothing: United States and Europe in the 20th century

-United States and Europe

 1890s–1914

 According to Valerie Steele, by the end of the 19th century, Parisian women were wearing bloomers more commonly than English and American women, probably because bloomers were presented as a fashionable item in France rather than a quasi-feminist statement, which fashion writers strongly disliked.
 By 1895, however, many middle-class American girls had adopted the bike and the bloomer and began to call themselves "New Women," despite society's resistance.
 Meanwhile, these early women's trousers diversified according to their uses for gymnastics, bathing, cycling or titillation.